At Yakima Orthodontics, we have many options for patients who want a beautiful smile.

 What To Expect With Invisalign

-Dr. Parker will use the impressions of your teeth to create your Invisalign “aligner” trays.
-Aligners are made of a patented thermoplastic design and strong enough to help encourage your teeth to shift into proper alignment.
+Dr. Parker will take a digital 3D scan of your teeth to create your Invisalign “aligner” trays.
+Aligners are made of a patented thermoplastic design and are strong enough to help encourage your teeth to shift into proper alignment.
 Each new tray addresses one or two problems until you have the healthy, straight smile you were aiming for.

-You will return every one to two weeks for an assessment of your progress, and to receive your next aligner.
+We will give you a set of trays when you start.
+You will return every six to eight weeks for an assessment of your progress, and to receive your next set of aligners.
 All treatments are individually based and depend on a variety of issues, such as:

 - The severity of misalignment.